alexsit19/flutter_localization/README.md

 ## Getting Started

-For download this project. use next commands
+For download this project. use next command

 git clone <git@github.com:alexsit19/flutter_localization.git>

-git checkout develop
+next step: open flutter_localisation in Android Studio

-git fetch
+than run command: git checkout develop

 in android studio go in file/settings choose Languages & Frameworks choose Dart point and enter path to dart on your hard disc